prithwirajsaha83/ghumkaya/wp-content/themes/travel-stories/readme.txt

 https://pixabay.com/en/mountains-lake-reflection-calm-593178/
 http://www.pexels.com/photo/sailing-ship-boat-sailing-lake-4167/

-Everything else used in this theme has been created by BestWebSoft, especially for the Travel Stories theme and is distributed under GPL license.
+Everything else used in this theme has been created by BestWebLayout, especially for the Travel Stories theme and is distributed under GPL license.

 == Installation ==